sighupio/fury-kubernetes-registry/README.md

 - ./vendor/katalog/registry/harbor
 ```

 5. Apply the necessary patches.
+You can see some examples in the [examples directory](examples/).

 6. To deploy the packages to your cluster, execute: